matkatmusic/PFMCPP_Project1/README.md

 1) Create a branch, do the work
 2) commit the work,
 3) make a pull request on GitHub, add me as a Reviewer.
-4) Wait for me to review your work.
+4) Send me links, wait for me to review your work.
 5) share your merged work so other students can see it.
 6) Repeat steps 1 - 5 until the project is complete